Brenda and Doyle

 Brenda’s Mad Baking Skills

-Brenda enjoys baking cakes, bread, and desserts.
+Before Brenda and Doyle began eating grain- and dairy-free, Brenda particularly loved to bake cakes, bread, and desserts.
 She makes the prettiest cake-mold cakes I have ever seen!

 Brenda first learned how to frost cakes from a family member some years back.
 She says she also picked up some tips from the television show “Cake Boss.”
-Linda has sought out Brenda on more than one occasion to solicit suggestions and advice on how to make a Griswold Lamb cake successfully, but Linda has yet to make a cake that even comes close to the “Brenda” standard.
+Linda has sought out Brenda on more than one occasion to solicit suggestions and advice on how to make a successfully make a Griswold Lamb cake, but Linda has yet to make a cake that even comes close to the “Brenda” standard.
 I have yet to see a cake made from a Griswold cake mold that even approaches the “Brenda” standard.
-I’ve seen photos on the web from other bakers and have even come across an awesome website that features pictures of Easter lamb cakes made in aluminum molds, but nothing I’ve seen to date compares to Brenda’s beautiful cakes.
+I’ve seen photos on the web from other bakers and have even come across a website with a plethora of pictures of Easter lamb cakes made in aluminum molds, but nothing I’ve seen to date compares to Brenda’s beautiful cakes.

 - Small world.
 My interest in cast iron also started with the purchase of a Griswold piece (a gem pan) at an auction.